reedes/vim-quotable/README.markdown

   ```

 As the name would imply, the basic(1) level provides basic support for
-typographical quotes, with no-frills behavior.
+typographic quotes, with no-frills behavior.
 This is the default.

 Or you may prefer the advanced(2) mode that provides context as you type.
 With
 this mode, a matching pair of quotes (`“”` or `‘’`) will be inserted together